aimms/how-to/README.md

 * This identifies the files with errors (in the example above 12-generate-random-numbers.rst), the line with the error (in the example above line 10) and the spell error (in the example above disribution)
 * Sphinx will also create files with information on the spelling errors in the _build/spelling folder.
 Each failed rst file will have a corresponding spelling file.
 * Be aware that CI/CD will only allow deploy if the spelling presents no errors/warnings.
+* For reasons unkown, the spellcheck in gitlab (Linux environment) and on your local environment (probably Windwos) differs.
+In this case, you could get a clean check locally but not in the deploy process.

 </details>